PaulDMooney/css-grid-blog/BLOGPOST.md

 </div>
 ```

-And even override the background style using Sass inheritance or by adding a simple modifier class:
+And even override the background style either using Sass inheritance or by adding a simple modifier class:
 ```sass
 .different-background:before {
   background-image: url('./myImage.png');